Covid-19's Impact in Korah & Emergency Measures Needed!

-To date, there are no reported coronavirus cases in Korah, yet local hospitals and clinics are turning away people to make room for possible Covid-19 patients.
+To date, there are 226 coronavirus cases in the Korah area.
+Local hospitals and clinics are turning away people to make room for possible Covid-19 patients.
 Prescriptions and needed medicines are becoming less accessible.
 Consequently, we are also seeing an increase in HFK’s medical costs and clinic visits.
 Last week, one of our elders, Abba Tirasu was quite ill, yet the hospital turned him away as they have decreased their daily quota down to only 25 patients.
 He is now being cared for by HFK’s medical staff at the Elders’ Home.

 In addition, amidst all of this, there is currently a big water shortage in Korah.
 The water is intermittent and last week they did not have water for six days!

 Considering all of this, we have been working with our Ethiopian staff to put the following Emergency Measures into place:

 - This includes making sure that all guards, medical staff, and caregivers will stay on duty during quarantines and curfews, to respond to the current emergency and needs of those we serve.

 - All staff, their families and all HFK beneficiaries have received reusable cloth masks.
 Wearing masks is part of the government social distancing mandate.

 - Additional soap, detergents and an extra three months of food provisions and charcoal have been distributed to all HFK families, elders, orphans and stored at our compounds.